seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part21-Architecture-of-State-Change.md

 }
 ```

-This form performs a mutation.
+This form performs our first user-generated mutation.

 ---

-# Creating the API Route
+# Creating the Mutation Endpoint

 Create: